zphricz/SDLife/README.txt

     ./life [Board_x Board_y] [Screen_x Screen_y]

-You can interact with the project by pressing keys on your keyboard:
+You can interact with the simulation  by pressing keys on your keyboard:

     Simulation modes
     ----------------